Last updated: April 11, 2023

-Artist, author, pastor, entrepreneur—all these words describe Joe Castillo.
+Artist, author, bilingual speaker, pastor, entrepreneur—all these words describe Joe Castillo.
 Yet, none of them adequately encompass his versatile skills or his passion for encouraging others.

 “Sand happens to be one of the most abundant materials on the face of the earth,” Joe said.
 “God often used sand as an illustration of abundance.
 The Scriptures tell us that Christ stooped and wrote something of great significance in the sand.”